Leading our rail business across the UK and beyond

 Andy Rogers is responsible for ensuring the timely delivery of the company’s contractual obligations across all rolling stock, train control, signalling and maintenance projects - with a particular focus on the Intercity Express Programme.

 He moved into the rail industry as an experienced project manager in 2002 and joined Hitachi in 2012 as the IEP Project Manager.
 Andy is based in HRE’s head office in London and took responsibility for all of the company’s projects in 2014.

-Paul Barker - Global Comms, Brand & Marketing Director - Hitachi Rail Europe
+Paul Barker - Hitachi Rail Group Comms, Brand & Marketing Director

 Paul joined Hitachi Rail Europe in October 2015 with the purpose of developing and executing the company’s internal and external communications.
 Paul is a senior corporate communications & IR professional, with significant experience leading IR and stakeholder engagement for both FTSE 250 and private companies of scale across the consumer, retail, leisure, transport, property & infrastructure and TMT sectors, including Director of Corporate Communications and Corporate Affairs roles at HMV Group PLC and Freeserve PLC.